basicallydan/danhough.com/_posts/2021-01-18-conways-game-ethereum.markdown

 Since 2014 I have been slowly (very slowly) building [implementations of Conway's Game of Life for different programming languages and technologies](https://github.com/conwaysgame/).

 Most recently I set out to write a version of the Game of Life which "runs on Ethereum".
 In other words, it's a Smart Contract.
 In other words, it's a Distributed App (Dapp).
 In other words, it's a small application written in Solidity.
-There are many ways to describe it but the coolest way, in my opinion is, "it's Conway's Game of Life for Ethereum".
+There are many ways to describe it but the coolest way, in my opinion is, "it's Conway's Game of Life for Ethereum."

 {% include _figure.html src="https://media.giphy.com/media/aoAjnVBmYGZ7bu4SYh/giphy.gif" caption="Here's a transaction taking place." %}

 ## Try it out

-As I'll explain later, installing this on the Ethereum main-net was not on the cards, but if you want to play with it, you can do so using the Rinkeby Test Network - or you can just watch as others do.
+As I'll explain later, I decided not to deploy this on the Ethereum main-net, so if you want to play with it, you can do so using the Rinkeby Test Network - or you can just watch as others do.

 * Visit [the web application](https://conwaysgame.github.io/solidity-ethereum/).
 * See the current state of the world.